 Rather than relying solely on periodic testing or user complaints, system managers get data that supports planned action instead of emergency response.

-When implemented correctly, RF remote monitoring helps organizations:
+When implemented correctly, remote RF monitoring helps organizations:

 For many teams, the biggest benefit is simply knowing when something has changed, instead of finding out after the fact.